hzoo/hopeinsource.com/src/pages/motivation.md

 Henry:              43:34          And some people think that the way that we are most satisfied in who God is, is by worship.

 Nadia:              43:43          Thanks for listening.
-If you'd like to continue the conversation, you can find us on Twitter at [@leftpad] or [@nayafia] or on our website, hopeinsource.com.
+If you'd like to continue the conversation, you can find us on Twitter at [@left_pad] or [@nayafia] or on our website, hopeinsource.com.